 Information technology departments that need to implement new projects will need to outsource them to meet their goals as scheduled.
 IT outsourcing can be used to supplement the expertise of permanent employees.

-The two models used to enhance the workforce include IT managed services vs staff augmentation.
+The two models used to enhance the workforce include IT-managed services vs staff augmentation.
 They are two reliable solutions that should be carefully evaluated and understood before choosing one that works well with the selected projects to fulfill the objectives.

 Here are the specifications of the two models that will help firms choose according to their specific requirements:

-Staff augmentation is an option that implemented when the company’s in-house team cannot fill the gap because of lack of particular skills that are necessary for project completion.
+Staff augmentation is an option that is implemented when the company’s in-house team cannot fill the gap because of a lack of particular skills that are necessary for project completion.
 The staff augmentation approach comes into play when an organization brings in outside qualified workers to work together with the in-house team and fill in the skill gaps for the particular project.

-This approach allows companies to meet deadlines without compromising the project quality.
+This approach allows companies to meet deadlines without compromising project quality.
 Additional resources through staff augmentation also help to save the costs of internal hiring.